Wildboar-Software/directory/apps/meerkat-docs/docs/deviations-nuances.md

   operations are unavailable.
 In LDAP, the only operations available when a password is pending a change are `search`, `modifyEntry`, and the LDAP `changePassword` extended request.
+- A `securityError` with a `problem` of `blockedCredentials` will never be returned, even if the account is blocked.
+This is for security reasons:
+  - If the asserted credentials are invalid, it risks disclosing whether an entry exists.
+A nefarious user could guess distinguished names until they get a `blockedCredentials` error instead of `invalidCredentials`, which will reveal the existence of entries they were not supposed to know about.
+  - If the asserted credentials are valid, it risks disclosing the correct password for a locked account.
+Nefarious users could guess passwords for a locked account until they receive a `blockedCredentials` error instead of `invalidCredentials`, which will reveal that they guessed the password that was in place prior to the block.

 ## The "Never Contributing" Bug